turi234/turi234/README.md

 - 👋 Hi, I’m Arnold.
-- 👀 I’m interested in programmig
+- 👀 I’m interested in programmig and databases.
-- 🌱 I’m currently learning django web framework e.t.c
+- 🌱 I’m currently learning django web framework,data analytics
 - 💞️ I’m looking to collaborate on any software,web,database,application development.
 - 📫 How to reach me turiagaba@gmail.com